Identify Matching Fields using transpose()

 /ssh/i

-An initial filter for the command we are looking for.
+Filters events containing the string ssh (case-insensitive) in any field.
+This initial filter improves query performance by reducing the data set before applying the transpose operation.
 This will limit the processing of the full set of data, but is optional if you wanted a view across multiple potential commands.

 3. flowchart LR; %%{init: {"flowchart": {"defaultRenderer": "elk"}} }%% repo{{Events}} 1[/Filter/] 2[/Filter/] 3[/Filter/] 4[/Filter/] result{{Result Set}} repo --> 1 1 --> 2 2 --> 3 3 --> 4 4 --> result style 2 fill:#ff0000,stroke-width:4px,stroke:#000;